dig-sec/CertMonitor/README.md

-Here’s a sample `README.md` for your **CertMonitor** project:
+# CertMonitor

+**CertMonitor** is a Python-based application designed to fetch newly registered SSL certificates from certificate transparency logs (e.g., CertStream) and store them in Elasticsearch.
+The application ensures consistency and scalability, supporting configurable logging and security options.

 ---

-# CertMonitor

-**CertMonitor** is a Python-based application designed to fetch newly registered SSL certificates from certificate transparency logs (e.g., `crt.sh`) and store them in Elasticsearch.
-The application ensures consistency by keeping track of the last processed certificates to avoid re-fetching old data.

 ## Features

-- Fetches newly issued SSL certificates from `crt.sh`.
+- Fetches newly issued SSL certificates via CertStream.
-- Stores certificates in an Elasticsearch index.
+- Stores certificate details in an Elasticsearch index.
-- Tracks the last processed timestamp to ensure no duplicate processing.
+- Configurable logging level and options for suppressing TLS warnings.
 - Dockerized for easy deployment.
-- Configurable via environment variables.
+- Highly customizable via environment variables.

 ---